Inference & Model Serving

 | Requests per second (RPS) | Concurrent requests served | Varies by batch size | API scaling, cost efficiency |

-Streaming (Server-Sent Events, SSE) returns tokens as they are generated — the user sees text appearing word-by-word rather than waiting for the full response.
+Streaming and perceived latency: Streaming (Server-Sent Events, SSE) returns tokens as they are generated — the user sees text appearing word-by-word rather than waiting for the full response.
 This dramatically improves perceived responsiveness even if total generation time is identical.
 A response that takes 5s to complete feels fast if you see the first tokens in 200ms.
 All major LLM APIs (OpenAI, Anthropic, Groq) support streaming; always use it for interactive applications.

 Practice questions

 - What is the difference between throughput and latency in LLM inference, and why is there a fundamental trade-off?
 (Answer: Latency: time from request to first token (TTFT) + time to generate full response.
 User-facing — measures how fast responses feel.
 Throughput: total tokens generated per second across all concurrent users.
 Server-side — measures capacity.
 Trade-off: batching requests improves throughput (processes many tokens simultaneously) but increases latency for individual users (must wait for batch).
 At batch_size=1: minimum latency.
 At batch_size=256: maximum throughput.
-Production serving optimises the Pareto frontier between these, using continuous batching to approach both simultaneously.)
+Production serving optimizes the Pareto frontier between these, using continuous batching to approach both simultaneously.)

 - What is continuous batching (iteration-level scheduling) and why did it transform LLM serving?
 (Answer: Traditional static batching: group N requests together, wait until ALL finish generating, then start next batch.
 If request 1 finishes in 10 tokens and request 2 in 1000 tokens, request 1's GPU slot sits idle for 990 token-steps.
 Continuous batching (Orca, vLLM): as soon as a request finishes, its slot is immediately replaced with a new request.
 The batch changes composition at every token generation step.
-Result: GPU utilisation goes from ~20% (static) to ~80%+ (continuous). vLLM pioneered this; it is now the standard in all production LLM serving systems.)
+Result: GPU utilization goes from ~20% (static) to ~80%+ (continuous). vLLM pioneered this; it is now the standard in all production LLM serving systems.)

 - What is TTFT (Time to First Token) and why is it more important than total generation time for user experience?
 (Answer: TTFT: elapsed time from request submission until the first output token is generated.
 Covers: network latency + prompt processing (prefill) + scheduling queue wait.
 User experience: TTFT determines how quickly the UI can show 'something is happening.'
 A response that streams from token 1 in 500ms feels faster than a response that starts in 2000ms — even if both complete in 5 seconds.
 This is why streaming is universal in production LLM APIs: show the first token immediately rather than waiting for completion.)